 I'm also a bit of a snob when it comes to footwear.
 Even shoes for tramping in the dirt or walking a trail can be cute, with no compromise on comfort.
 I've had good luck with various brands of tennis shoes and am not loyal to one in particular although whatever I buy has got to be olive, brown or dark blue (to hide the dirt).
 Converse has a lot of colors, as does Superga.

 I'm not the best person to ask in terms of longevity of a sneaker--I tread heavily and wear my sneaks out quickly, as walking is also my main form of fitness.

 This post is not meant to be exhaustive for all summer gear, just your sensible and put together bad self outfit.
 Have fun!

-BTW, I provide the links out of my interest in sharing, not making money.
-These ain’t affiliate.
+BTW, I provide the links on this particular post in the interest of sharing, not making money.
+These ones ain’t affiliate.